HKpowerStudio

 Makeover Monday::Curb Kitchen Chaos

-by Filed Under: Home, Organize, Organizing Projects, Systems & Techniques Leave a Comment
+November 7, 2016 by Heather Filed Under: Home, Organize, Organizing Projects, Systems & Techniques Leave a Comment

 This kitchen is a great example of ample storage but lack of good organizing and storage systems.
 This family wasn’t really seeing the potential for re-arranging items to better maximize the drawers, cabinets and pullout storage they had.
 We tackled the family “command center” first, a corner nook that seemed to capture everything from flower vases to cereal, kids medicine to keys.
 This area had become a “dumping ground” and was looking and feeling very cluttered.
 Curb Kitchen ChaosWe talked about how this space could best serve the family’s needs and started by moving the items that didn’t belong out.
 This process will usually create a bigger mess initially than you have to begin with.
 The chaos of pulling things out and not yet having room to put them away can really turn people off …but hang in there!